144-hour Visa-free Transit in Liaoning

 What Are the Eligible Transit Ports?

-In Liaoning Province, currently only Dalian Zhoushuizi International Airport and Shenyang Taoxian International Airport are open for this policy.
-It means only air passengers are permitted and they can enter and exit through either of the two ports.
+In Liaoning Province, currently only the Dalian Zhoushuizi International Airport and Shenyang Taoxian International Airport are open for this policy.
+It means only air passengers are permitted for entry and exit through either of these two ports.

 Contact Information of the Two Ports

 |Dalian Zhoushuizi International Airport||0086-411-96600|

 What Can I Do During the 144 Hours in Liaoning?